Back to Blog

 • Review velocity — How often new reviews come in (engaged businesses attract more reviews)

-A 2023 analysis by Moz found that review signals account for roughly 17% of local pack ranking factors.
+Whitespark's 2023 Local Search Ranking Factors report (the successor to Moz's long-running industry survey) estimated that review signals account for roughly 16% of Google local pack ranking factors, up from 13% in 2017.
 Response behavior is part of that signal.
-Businesses that consistently respond within hours show Google a pattern of active management that gets rewarded with better visibility.
+Businesses that consistently respond within hours show Google a pattern of active management that tends to get rewarded with better visibility.

 Think about what that means for a multi-location business.
 If Location A responds to every review within 4 hours and Location B checks reviews once a week, Google treats them as two fundamentally different businesses — even if they're the same brand.